North Circular Road: Cultural references

 The North Circular Road is mentioned in the poet Louis MacNeice's 1938 piece, Autumn Journal.
 In it, he describes the features along the road, including factories, prefabricated buildings, bungalows and petrol pumps "like intransigent gangs of idols".
 Keith Moon played his first gig with The Who at a pub on the North Circular Road on 2 May 1964.

 The original Ace Cafe was on the North Circular Road.
 Open 24 hours a day, it catered for late-night party-goers and boy racers.
 It was a popular place for cars to be hot-wired and stolen, as drivers knew they could make a quick getaway.
 IWG founder Mark Dixon's first business on returning to Britain after an extended time abroad was a hot-dog stand on the North Circular Road, making his own buns.
-He grew the business into a full-time bakery which he sold in 1989 for £800,000 (now £).
+He grew the business into a full-time bakery which he sold in 1989 for £800,000.